What to do before a flood

 When flooding is imminent – take care of your physical safety

-When a flood is imminent or occurring, your first priority should be the physical safety of you and your loved ones.
+When a flood is imminent or occurring, your first priority should be the physical safety of you, your loved ones, and your pets.

 Stay alert by monitoring the local news and weather reports and sign up for emergency alerts.
 Have a communication plan ready in the event of a power outage.

 - Protecting Manufactured Homes from Floods and Other Hazards Resources for policyholders living in manufactured (mobile) home.